pretix/pretix/doc/admin/config.rst

 ``location``
     The location of memcached, either a host:port combination or a socket file.

-If no memcached is configures, pretix will use Django's built-in local-memory caching method.
+If no memcached is configured, pretix will use Django's built-in local-memory caching method.

 Redis